Naselle charges back for win over Muckleshoot Tribal

 Naselle 11 8 11 17 10 — 57

-MUCKLESHOOT — Lamont Nichols 22, Tyrelle Nichols 9, Josiah Vaomn 7, Jordan Mathias 5, Bendon Brown 3, Martin Reyes 2, Carlos Bennett 2, Jaden James.
+Muckleshoot (50) — Lamont Nichols 22, Tyrelle Nichols 9, Josiah Vaomn 7, Jordan Mathias 5, Bendon Brown 3, Martin Reyes 2, Carlos Bennett 2, Jaden James

-NASELLE — Corey Gregory 24, Ethan Lindstrom 16, Warren Wirkkala 6, Jimmy Strange 4, Chase Haataia 3, Kolby Glenn 2, Caleb Haataia 2, Jack Ruch, Colton Lindstrom.
+Naselle (57) — Corey Gregory 24, Ethan Lindstrom 16, Warren Wirkkala 6, Jimmy Strange 4, Chase Haataia 3, Kolby Glenn 2, Caleb Haataia 2, Jack Ruch, Colton Lindstrom